The Squire Foundation Artist in Residence Program

 Spouses, children, friends and dogs are encouraged to visit and live with artists during their residency!

 Artists working in all media and at all levels of their career are encouraged to submit an application.
 Applications will be judged based on the nature of sample works, CV, the project(s) proposed, the compelling nature of the artist’s discussion of their project(s), and the potential to make a contribution to the public and to the artist’s own career while in residency.

 All applicant artists must be able to work in the United States and must be 18 years of age or older.
-Applicants may not be a resident artist in another residency program at the same time as a SQUIRE residency.
+Applicants may not be a resident artist in another residency program at the same time as a The Squire Foundation residency.

 We promote creative empowerment through providing an inspiring environment to create enduring works of the imagination.

 The Morris B. Squire Foundation is dedicated to offering artists, curators and all manner of creative people a time and place away from their everyday life, an experience framed within a unique geographic and cultural context.